AnonymousGitRepo/IoT-Discussion/README.md

 *   LDA Mallet

 # Architecture Overview
-*   Traditional Deep Learning Methods : We follow the standard architecture of traditional DNN, CNN, and LSTM that are ubiquitously used in various research works for sentiment         analysis [[1]](#1) [[2]](#2) [[3]](#3) [[4]](#4).
+*   Traditional Deep Learning Methods : We follow the standard architecture of traditional LSTM that is ubiquitously used in various research works for sentiment         analysis [[1]](#1) [[2]](#2) [[3]](#3) [[4]](#4).
 We use a single neuron with sigmoid activation for the output layer that means we classify an instance positively only if         output is greater or equals to .5.
 We follow standard grid search algorithms for fine-tuning hyperparameters.
 A brief overview of these architectures are given below-

-    * ___CNN___: We implement CNN following the architecture used by Dang at el.[[1]](#1).
-The Architecture contains four different layers e.g. convolutional layer, pooling layer, dropout layer, and fully connected layer.
-After fine tuning, our final CNN model has an input layer followed by a convolutional layer, dropout layer, pooling layer, flatten layer, a dense layer and finally the output layer.
-For a detailed hyperparameter set, please follow 4_CNN_model.py.
-    * ___DNN___: We implement DNN following the architecture used by Dang at el.[[1]](#1).
-After fine tuning, our final DNN model has an input layer followed by a dense layer and the output layer.
-For a detailed hyperparameter set, please follow 3_DNN_model.py.
     * ___LSTM___: We follow the architecture used by Alharbi at el.[[4]](#4).
 After fine tuning, our final LSTM model has an input layer followed by a lstm layer, a dense layer, flatten layer, again a dense layer and the output layer.
 For a detailed hyperparameter set, please follow 4_LSTM_model.py.
     * ___BiLSTM___: We implement a single layer BiLSTM model following the proposed architecture by Hameed at el. [[6]](#6) for sentiment detection of a single sentence.
 Architure contains a single bi-directional lstm layer followed by a pooling layer, a concatenation layer and the final output layer.
 For a detailed hyperparameter set, please follow 5_Bi_LSTM_model.py.
 *   BERT based Advanced DL Models: BERT based model pre-trained on a large corpus of English data, over multiple gigantic datasets like Wikipedia, CC-News, OpenWebText, and etc,  in a self-supervised fashion with the Masked language modeling (MLM) objective.
 Taking a sentence, the model randomly masks 15% of the words in the input then runs the entire masked sentence through the model and has to predict the masked words.
 On the top of this embedding, we use pre-trained BERT sequence classifier that classifies sentence/ sentences according to a given number of classes.
 These pre-trained classifier has a high computation architecture that is pre-trained on GLUE dataset.
 We set the output layer with 2 neurons(Security & Non-security) and classified each sentence into the class having the maximum value among the classes.
 We then tune the parameters on the training dataset.
 There already exists a suggested hyperparameter set in huggingface for these transformers model.
 For example, suggested hyperparameters for BERT sequence classifiers are batch-size = 32, learning-rate = 3e-5, epochs = 3, max-sequence-length = 128.
 We applied grid search hyperparameter tuning here.
 For example, our batch-size tuning sets are  {16,32,64}, learning-rate are {1e-5, 3e-5} and epochs are {2,3,4}.
 A brief overview of used BERT-based models are given below-